ddahan/masonkid-dj/README.md

 ### About .env file

 - .env file is currently versionned because it's required to create the container without error.
-Once the container is created, you should un-version it by adding it to `.gitignore` file.
+Once the container is created, you should un-version it by adding it to `.gitignore` file, and running `git rm --cached .env`